albazzini33/fetch-app/README.md

 Backend Intern Coding Challenge for Fetch Rewards

 ## Purpose: ##
-This web service handles user points and transactions according to documentation found here (https://fetch-hiring.s3.us-east-1.amazonaws.com/points.pdf).
-The program objectives are
+This web service handles user points and transactions according to documentation found [here](https://fetch-hiring.s3.us-east-1.amazonaws.com/points.pdf).
+The program objectives are:

 	- Add transactions for a specific payer and date
 	- Spend points according to documentation rules
 	- Return all payer point balances